 The debt that the court finds that the debtor owes (which may or may not be the same as what the creditor alleged that the debtor owes)

 Court costs also form part of the judgment.
 These can vary dramatically depending on the extent to which the parties litigated the case.
 Court costs can include filing fees and fees for service of process on the defendant, as well as discovery costs.
 If you did not litigate your case extensively, court costs will be relatively low.
 (As a result, if you believe that you have no real defense to a collections lawsuit upon consulting with an attorney, you may prefer to let the court enter a default judgment.)

 In some cases, the judgment will include attorneys’ fees, but this may depend on your initial agreement with the lender.
-Some states award attorneys’ fees to a creditor automatically even if the parties made no arrangement for fees.
+Some states award attorneys’ fees to a creditor automatically, even if the parties made no arrangement for fees.

 Enforcement of Judgments

 If you are judgment proof, you should be aware that a judgment for a creditor can last for a long time, even decades in some cases.
 A creditor sometimes can renew a judgment as many times as they choose, so it may never disappear.
 You might wonder what happens if a debtor moves to a new state or if they entered into the contract with the creditor in a different state from their home state.
 In other situations, a debtor may have substantial assets in a different state.
-A creditor would need to register its judgment in the debtor’s home state or in the state where the assets are located to seize the assets there.
+A creditor would need to register its judgment in the debtor’s home state or in the state where the assets are located to enforce the judgment and seize the assets there.
 This is usually not a challenging or contested process, since the Full Faith and Credit Clause of the Constitution generally requires each state to honor judgments lawfully entered in other states.
 You should expect that a creditor will have access to any of your non-exempt assets and income, regardless of the state in which they are held.